sage-code/.github/profile/README.md

 ## Welcome 👋

-Sage-Code is an independent freelance organization.
-Our purpose is to learn elite programming the right way.
-We browse the internet, documentation and we use artifficial intelligence (AI) to create comprehensive free content for learning the best programming languages.
+Sage-Code is an independent freelancing software house.
+Our purpose is to learn elite programming and create SaaS services for customers.
+We browse the internet, documentation and we use artifficial intelligence (AI) to create comprehensive free content for learning the best programming languages and tech staks.

 ## Contribute 🎁